OOP2018/set-practice-AtidSr/README.md

   String in set is ordered by alphabet

 * Could we make `setExplorer` work with either Set or List?
 How?
-  Yes, overide methods that setExplorer call and change parameter to List
+  Yes, create new method that same name as method that setExplorer call and change parameter to List